zeemee/backend-coding-assignment/README.md

 ### Requirements

 * You can build this with any version of Rails and Ruby you see fit
-* You can build this with any gems, databases or services you see fit
+* You can build this with any gems or services you see fit but we ask that you use SQLite for the database
-* There should be reasonable test coverage
+* There should be quality test coverage
 * You must use the data provided in the Resources section.
 How you design things and how you work with that data is up to you.
-* A basic administration interface to modify database records should exist.
-ActiveAdmin or similar packages are completely fine to use.

 ### Specifications